-Truth through diversity: Hecate breaks a long period of silence with an EP on which four of her closest collaborators get to remix and mash up material from her "Brew Hideous" album.
+Then is Hecate's return to vinyl: truth through diversity: Hecate breaks a long period of silence with an EP on which four of her closest collaborators get to remix and mash up material from her "Brew Hideous" album.
 From the fast paced breakcore of the Amboss and Vile Enginez remixes to the solemnity of the White Darkness (a.k.a.
 Bong-Ra) and Slutmachine ones, Hecate's music gets revealed and amplified under each of its aspect.
-Let is be heard that the reigning queen of breakcore is back, not alone, and with a vengeance. (get this on 12" / as digital files)
+Let is be heard that the reigning queen of breakcore is back, not alone, and with a vengeance.
+More info, get this on vinyl / as digital files.

 Friday Freebie: a few after his Filthcast with Eye-D, DJ Hidden is back to your computer speakers, this time with a mix he recorded for something called "Metalcast" and which appears to be Forbidden Society's series of free podcast.
 Clocking at 31 minutes, this mix still contains no less than 31 tracks, with a few Ad Noiseam pearls from Igorrr or Drumcorps as well as an interesting assemblage of new tracks and classics.

 DJ Hidden's Metalcast 4 can be listened to here or below.
 The Playlist is after the cut.